-1.00 pp.4 Northeast Climate Database (NEVIIS) 1:00 pm Northeast Climate Database (NEXUS) Ellen Mecray, NOAA Regional Climate Services Director, Eastern Region Background: Ellen will provide an update regarding the new Northeast Climate Database, www.NEclimateUS.org, (also known as NEXUS), a searchable online database that provides a gateway to climate information for the Eastern US.
-This new online database summarizes needs for climate information as articulated in publications; identifies available data, products and services; and captures planned and on-going projects.
-Outcome/desired action: Working Group members will become informed about the online database.
-Working Group members will discuss and provide recommendations regarding ongoing efforts to incorporate Canadian data and resources into the website.
-1:45 рм Working Group and Council Agenda Development (Making the Most of Our Meeting Times) Prassede Vella and Joan LeBlanc Background: Although technology has greatly facilitated the ability to hold virtual meetings with successful outcomes, it is also important to hold in-person meetings periodically.
+1:00 pm Working Group and Council Agenda Development (Making the Most of Our Meeting Times) Prassede Vella and Joan LeBlanc Background: Although technology has greatly facilitated the ability to hold virtual meetings with successful outcomes, it is also important to hold in-person meetings periodically.
 To make the most efficient use of our time and ensure that we are accomplishing what we set out to do, it is important to set realistic goals and create an effective agenda that will help us attain those goals.
 A series of steps and / or recommendations will be made to improve the process for developing agendas for the Working Group meetings, and more importantly for the Council meetings.
 Outcome/desired action : The Working Group will engage in a discussion about what does and does not work in the current process, and make recommendations for improvement.
 (Briefing Note, p.
-26 2:30 pm Fund Development Update Don Hudson Background: Don will provide an update on the progress of the Ad-Hoc Fund Development Group to solicit and review applications for hiring a consultant to develop a Fund Development Plan in the first half of 2013 that will guide future fund development activities for the Council.
+26) 1:45 рм Fund Development UpdateDon HudsonBackground: Don will provide an update on the progress of the Ad-Hoc Fund Development Group to solicit and review applications for hiring a consultant to develop a Fund Development Plan in the first half of 2013 that will guide future fund development activities for the Council.
 A Request for Responses was posted in January, and five responses were received by mid-February.
-Don Hudson, Jack Wiggin, Rob Capozi, Lee Sochasky and Susan Russell-Robinson are reviewing the responses, and will provide the Working Group with a recommendation at the March Working Group meeting.
-Outcome/desired action: An overview of the selection process and recommendation for hiring will be provided at the WG meeting.
+Don Hudson, Jack Wiggin, Rob Capozi, Lee Sochasky and Susan Russell-Robinson are reviewing the responses, and will provide the Working Group with a recommendation at the March Working Group meeting.Outcome/desired action: An overview of the selection process and recommendation for hiring will be provided at the WG meeting.
 Working Group will provide feedback to the Ad Hoc Committee for Fund Development regarding hiring of a consultant and preparation of a Scope of Services for the Contract.
 (Briefing Note, p.
-27 3:15 рм Update on Status of the Budget 5.251.00 Cindy Krum, Gulf of Maine Association Background: All individual project budgets will be reviewed and prepared with the project contract managers.
+27 2:30 рм Update on Status of the Budget Cindy Krum, Gulf of Maine Association Background: All individual project budgets will be reviewed and prepared with the project contract managers.
 The Gulf of Maine Council on the Marine Environment (GOMC) Management and Finance Committee (MF), will review all budgets for July 1, 2013 - June 30, 2014 (FY 14) on March 27, 2013 and at additional meetings in April, 2013 as needed.
 They will review summary documents and finalize recommendations for the Gulf of Maine Association and GOMC June, 2013 meetings.
 The MF will also review budget predictions for July 2014 - June 2015 (FY 15).
-Working Group will be sent $\pm$ IVIE WIII also review duaget dredictions for July 2014 - June 2015 (FY 15).
-Working Group WIII be sen the MF meeting summaries.
-Cindy will provide an overview of project funding during the the MF meeting summaries.
-Cindy will provide an overview of project funding during the presentation. the MF meeting summaries.
-Cindy will provide an overview of project funding during the

-3:45 рм Reflections on Accomplishments Working Group led by WG ChairOutcome/desired action:Working Group members will take some time to review the discussions, actions, and decisions made during the March 2013 meeting.Members will reflect upon accomplishments during the meeting, as well as next steps to be taken between now and June 2013.

-4:15 pm Items Removed from Consent Agenda
+Working Group will be sent the MF meeting summaries.
+Cindy will provide an overview of project funding during the presentation.
+Outcome/desired action: Working Group is made aware of budgeting process and status of project funding.
+3:00 рм Reflections on AccomplishmentsWorking Group led by WG ChairOutcome/desired action: Working Group members will take some time to review the discussions, actions, and decisions made during the March 2013 meeting.
+Members will reflect upon accomplishments during the meeting, as well as next steps to be taken between now and June 2013.
+3:30 рм Items Removed from Consent Agenda / Other Business 1

-4:30 pm Adjourn